 4. Grab 2 bowls to work with.
 One medium bowl to mix together bread crumbs, grated cheese, and cayenne pepper.
 And a second small bowl for the olive oil for dipping.

 5. Take each cauliflower floret and gently dip into the olive oil, then gently roll into the bread crumb mixture, until well coated.

 6. Place prepared cauliflower florets onto a baking dish.
 Then bake or roast until golden brown.
 Remove and serve.

 - 1 cup plain bread crumbs

 - 1/8 tsp. ground cayenne pepper

 - 1/2 cup of extra virgin olive oil

-Using your hands, gently break the cauliflower apart into medium florets.
+- Using your hands, gently break the cauliflower apart into medium florets.
+Discard the cord

-Bake at 400 degrees for 25 to 30 minutes.
-Or, bake at 450 degrees for 15 to 20 minutes for a crunchier crust.
+- Bake at 400 degrees for 15 to 18 minutes.
+Or, roast at 450 degrees for 10 to 12 minutes for a crunchier crust.
 Remove and serve.